jtangs-tk/rus-uk/README.md

 Data from https://www.kaggle.com/datasets/bwandowando/ukraine-russian-crisis-twitter-dataset-1-2-m-rows?resource=download
-Main dataset for Google Cloud Platform's Dataproc API is 30M + tweets (~9 GB)
+Main dataset for Google Cloud Platform's Dataproc API is 30M + tweets (~9 GB) Of course, retweets filtered out to avoid false flagging of low tweet originality

 APIs to Install:
 pip install nltk — used for stopwords in analyzing tweet language